What are the warning signs of prostate cancer?

 What is the main cause of prostate cancer?

 It’s not fully understood why some men develop prostate cancer.
 Cancer is caused by cells multiplying in an abnormal fashion, which is usually due to a change in a cell’s DNA caused by damage or a mutation.
 You may inherit this mutation from one of your parents.
 If it’s damaged, it may be caused as you age or by your lifestyle, such as eating a diet high in animal fat or by being obese.

 What are the 5 warning signs of prostate cancer?

-As prostate cancer develops and the tumour becomes larger, some men begin to see urinary and sexual symptoms like:
+As prostate cancer develops and the tumor becomes larger, some men begin to see urinary and sexual symptoms like:

 - Urinating more often than usual, particularly at night

 - Finding it difficult to stop or start urinating or experiencing a weak or interrupted flow of urine